-10 Google SEO practices that will keep both your users and Google happy.
-Find out how what you need to do to gain the respect and love of the World’s biggest search engine.
+In this post you’ll learn about the 10 most important SEO practices that will keep both Google and your users happy.
+Find out how what you need to do to gain the respect and attention of the World’s biggest search engine.

 Google SEO Best Practices

-So, what is the secret formula that can get you 1 million visits from Google and how can you make sure that your website adheres to google SEO best standards and practices?
+So, what is the secret formula that can get you millions of visits from Google and how can you make sure that your website adheres to google SEO standards?

 1. Original and Unique content

-If any of the above is not true then instead of wasting your time, prefer to do something else because it just won’t going to happen.
+If any of the above is not true then instead of wasting your time on SEO, do something else because it just won’t going to happen.

 2. Engaging Content

 Publishing original and unique content is the first step but it’s not enough.
-Your content needs to stand out and the only way to do that is through user engagement.
-By user engagement we mean on-site comments, Likes, G+’s, tweets etc.
+Your content needs to stand out and the only way to do this, is through user engagement.

 Why is this important?

-For starters it is more than clear that social signals (comments are a social signal as well) have started to play a more important role when it comes to ranking in google and second consider the following example.
+It is more than clear that social signals (comments are a social signal as well) have started to play a more important role when it comes to Google rankings.

-Since search engines want to include web pages in their results that help users, most likely they will select the page that is proven (through the user engagement) to be more important.
+Since search engines want to show in their results pages that help users, most likely they will select the page that is proven (through user engagement) to be more important.

 3. Good titles and descriptions